exussum12/coverageChecker/README.md

      phpcs --standard=psr2 --report=json > phpcs.json || true

-Here the `|| true` ensures that the while build will not fail if phpcs fails.
+Here the `|| true` ensures that the whole build will not fail if phpcs fails.

 Then call diffFilter